anonymousfeatmaker/featmaker/README.md

 | ../../src/field.c 385 |      O      |    X    |        X        |
 +-----------------------+-------------+---------+-----------------+
 ```
-If you want to plot a graph with data from a directory different from the above example, please edit the ’data_dict’ dictionary in [result_analysis.py](./result_analysis.py).
+You can analyze results in different directories by modifying the 'data\_dict' dictionary in [result_analysis.py](./result_analysis.py).
 This dictionary uses labels of the data as keys and the locations where the data is stored as values.